8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Another important certification that you should have is ServSafe’s Food Handler course certification.

-While some employers might not request this, it’s important for you to understand when it comes to danger zones, acceptable temperature ranges, and nobody is going to complain that you have it—it means that you’re the most likely person on-staff to ensure everything meets proper guidelines set by the FDA and for the safety of your customers.
+While some employers might not request this, it’s important for you to understand when it comes to danger zones and acceptable temperature ranges, and nobody is going to complain that you have it—it means that you’re the most likely person on staff to ensure everything meets proper guidelines set by the FDA and for the safety of your customers.

 Speaking of safety, an add-on course you could get certified in would be the ServSafe Allergen.